Placement Center FAQ for Seekers and Organizations

 Q: I will not be able to attend the conference this year.
 Can I still access the job seeker or employer databases?

 A: Yes!
 Even if you cannot attend the conference this year, you can still access the job seeker or employer databases following the conference without participating in the Placement Center.
-Access to the Web site is available 1 week after the conference through June 30, 2014.
+Access to the Web site is available 1 week after the conference through June 30, 2017.
 The cost is $150 to access resumés and $40 to access job postings.
 Paper copies of the resumés and job postings are not available.
+Contact the SIOP office at email@example.com or 419-353-0032 to sign-up.

 Still have questions?
 Please contact Placement@siop.org for general assistance or firstname.lastname@example.org for technical assistance with the web site.